davidebasile/site/index.md

 ## Participation in Projects:

+<a href="">PNRR MOST Spoke 4: Rail Transportation, WP1: Increase of capacity of railway transport, Task 1.3: Resilient and sustainable railway infrastructure</a>
 <a href="https://t-ladies.di.unimi.it/">PRIN T-Ladies 2020TL3X8X 2022-2025 (Typeful Language Adaptation for Dynamic, Interacting and Evolving Systems)</a><br>
 <a href="http://itmatters.imtlucca.it/">PRIN ITMatters 2017FTXR7S 2020-2022</a><br>
 <a href="https://www.4securail.eu/">H2020 Shift2Rail 4SECURail 2020-2021 (FORmal Methods and CSIRT for the RAILway sector)</a><br>